Ralpina/Ne-plant-genomic-datasets/README.md

 "1	chr1:85	0	85"
 The last row looks like this:
 "8	chr8:20012701	0	20012701"
 We create a script that replaces the number in the first column and the number next to the string "chr" (before the ":") starting from row 218750, by progressively increasing the number from 1 to 16, for each and every 218750 rows.
+The script is also available in the scripts folder of this repository as "replace_chromosomes.sh" (every attempt to improve it is very welcome!).
 ```sh
 # setting the input and output file paths
 input_file="45inds.8chr.map"